bozheng22/sit725-2021-t2-prac9/README.md

 This is my simple application for leaning javascript and node.js.
 It uses Materialize CSS for the UI interface, Socket IO for real time communications as well.

-After clone the repo, install all the packages by running npm install
+After cloning the repo from the Github, install all the packages by running npm install

 Packages are dropped into the folder: